 Keep Windows 11 Updated

 Microsoft regularly updates Windows 11 with random bugs and security enhancements.
-And Installing the latest Windows updates ensure your device is protected against the latest security threats that appear on the internet almost daily.
+Installing the latest Windows updates ensures your device is protected against the latest security threats that appear on the internet almost daily.

-- Press Windows key + X and select the settings option
+- Press the Windows key + X and select the settings option

 - Go to Windows update then click on Check for updates,